azproduction/promise-attempt/README.md

 Attempt tries to resolve promises.

-For example attempt can try to get valuable data from server over unstable mobile networks.
-Or can handle some unexpected network lags with 0 code.
+ - Can try to get valuable data from server over unstable mobile networks.
+ - Can handle some unexpected network lags with 0 code or timeouts.

 ## Examples